TrailsofGold/whitepaper/docs/tokenomics/fees_and_taxes.md

-In order to run, the game charge player with fees and taxes.
+At the moment, the game does not charge any fee, and reward distribution is directly charged to the game.

 ## Network fees